 *if you did not perform the [Evil] dialogue option earlier to shake Oleg down for money, he'll reward you after driving off the bandits

 After the fight, talk to Oleg, who will offer to allow you to use one of his rooms to recover from your fight.
 Accept his generosity and head inside the inn, then go upstairs and loot the chests, two of which are locked.
 If you invested a skill point into Trickery for Jaethal, or if you have Linzi, you should have no trouble getting into these containers with a bit of save/loading.
-The locked chests contain a variety of valuables which serve no better purpose than selling back to Oleg, although the eastern-most locked chest contains a Scroll of Bane, while the southwestern-most check (the only unlocked one) to obtain a Potion of Vanish and a Scroll of Ray of Enfeeblement.
-When you’re ready to rest, interact with the bed.
+The locked chests contain a variety of valuables which serve no better purpose than selling back to Oleg, although the eastern-most locked chest contains a Scroll of Bane, while the southwestern-most check (the only unlocked one) to obtain a Potion of Vanish, a Scroll of Ray of Enfeeblement a Blessed Signet (cast Bless 3x per day - equip it and use it regularly, there's no good reason to enter a big fight without this buff!) and an Explorer's Belt (+2 Constitution, +2 on saves vs. disease, fatigue and exhaustion).
+When you're ready to rest, interact with the bed.

 Note: While all scrolls can be used by characters who possess levels in a class that could normally cast the spell on the scroll (and by characters with a sufficiently high Use Magic Device skill score), arcane scrolls have another, even more useful function.
 Arcane spellcasters that must memorize specific spells before casting them (Wizard, Magi, etc.) rather than spontaneously casting any known spells from a limited selection (Bards, Sorcerers, etc.) can actually learn spells off of arcane spell scrolls.
 To do so, simply select that character, go to the inventory screen, right-click on the desired spell, and if it can be scribed you'll see the option "Write to Spellbook".
 A fine way for a caster to increase the depth of the spell arsenal without having to level up.